 Step 4.
 Type “diskpart” and press Enter.
 Then type “convert D: /fs:ntfs” and press Enter.
 D means the disk you want to convert to NTFS.

 After converting the disk with NTFS, you can use your system image to restore your computer.
 Actually, Windows Backup and Restore is a powerful tool.
-If you have a problem with your Windows computer, you can try to use Windows Backup and Restore tool, which rolls back system files, program files, and registry information to a previous state.
+If you have a problem with your Windows computer, you can try to use Windows Backup and Restore tool, which rolls back everything to a previous state.

 However, Windows Backup and Restore tool may disappoint you sometimes.
 For example: